 One final thought about this Arkansas Summer Bucket List… There’s no right or wrong way to “do summer”.
 Everyone’s summer looks different.

-No matter what you plan to include in yours, remember to carve out time for yourself even if that means dropping the kids off at daycare, escaping to a movie, or binge-watching Gilmore Girls (again) on Netflix.
+No matter what you plan to include in your bucket list, remember to carve out time for yourself even if that means dropping the kids off at daycare, escaping to a movie, or binge-watching Gilmore Girls (again) on Netflix.

 Go barefoot.
 Believe in the good.
 Laugh a lot.
 To paraphrase F. Scott Fitzgerald—and so with the sunshine and great burst of leaves on trees… life begins again in the summer.